Transitions from Pediatric to Adult IBD Care

 To ensure continuity of care for pediatric patients diagnosed with Crohn’s or colitis as they transition from pediatric to adult IBD care

-Dr. Natasha Bollegala (University of Toronto & Women’s College Hospital) and Dr. Nancy Fu (University of British Columbia) led the review and development of this IBD clinical care pathway.
+Dr. Natasha Bollegala (University of Toronto & Women’s College Hospital) and Dr. Nancy Fu (University of British Columbia) are the leads for this clinical care pathway, including regular review and maintenance.

 • Canada has among the highest incidence rates of Crohn's and colitis in the world.